Ayub-Begimkulov/retransition/README.md

 ### Custom classes

-If you don't want your classes to be generated from the name, you could pass your own classes through props.
+If you don't want your classes to be generated from the name, you could pass your classes through props.
 They'll override generated classes.

 ```jsx
 <Transition